bossiemanuele/bossiemanuele.github.io/_pages/about.md

       <div class="news-date">January 2025</div>
       <img src="https://via.placeholder.com/60" alt="News icon" class="news-image">
       <div class="news-text">
-        The paper <b>Phishing in the Digital Age: Surveying Public Awareness and Leveraging AI for Defense</b> has been accepted for publication at the Intelligent Systems Conference (IntelliSys) 2025.
+        The paper <b>Phishing in the Digital Age: Surveying Public Awareness and Leveraging AI for Defense</b> has been accepted for publication at the <b>Intelligent Systems Conference (IntelliSys) 2025</b>.
 I will present at IntelliSys 2025 in Amsterdam!
       </div>
     </div>